RoadToLegendaryGrandmaster/PostgreSQL-Assignment/README.md

 ### Primary key:

-In a database, all the row in a table are uniquely idenfified by primary key.
+In a database, all the row in a table are uniquely identified by primary key.
 Suppose, in a classroom there are 30 students, all students have their identity number, and we can uniquely identify by their id number.
 In a database table, primary key works same as identity for each row.
 There are some contidions for make a column a primary key: - Key should be unique - Primary key field cant be empty or null

 ### Foreign Key: